FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Conclusion

 In this work, we proposed FMint-SDE, a multi-modal foundation model using a decoder-only transformer architecture that speeds up large-scale simulations of stochastic differential equations.
 It takes supplemental textual prompts and numerical demos of coarse solutions with large time steps, noise realizations, and corresponding errors.
 Using these inputs, FMint-SDE reproduces fine solutions with high accuracy and efficiency through error correction.
 The model is trained using an in-context learning framework and the language-like next-item prediction learning scheme.

-FMint-SDE is pretrained on SDEs from four diverse families of dynamical systems and further fine-tuned on eight additional SDE families as downstream tasks.
-Extensive experiments show that for the pretraining systems, zero-shot inference, without any additional fine-tuning, achieves high accuracy on new trajectories with parameter settings and initial conditions different from those used during training.
-Runtime analyses further demonstrate that FMint-SDE attains the accuracy of fine solutions while maintaining the runtime efficiency of coarse solvers.
-For downstream tasks, slight fine-tuning with a small amount of data yields high accuracy, highlighting FMint-SDE's strong transfer learning capability.
-Although the model accepts fixed-length inputs, we show that FMint-SDE can be readily extended to long simulations through the proposed roll-out scheme.
+FMint-SDE is pre-trained on SDEs from four diverse families of dynamical systems and further fine-tuned on eight additional SDE families as downstream tasks.
+Extensive experiments show that for the pre-training systems, zero-shot inference, without any additional fine-tuning, achieves high accuracy on new trajectories with parameter settings and initial conditions different from those used during training. {Its performance consistently outperforms two heuristically designed baseline models across both accuracy and efficiency metrics.} Runtime analyses further demonstrate that FMint-SDE attains the accuracy of fine solutions while maintaining the runtime efficiency of coarse solvers.
+For downstream tasks, slight fine-tuning with a small amount of data yields high accuracy, highlighting the strong transfer learning capability of FMint-SDE.
+Although the model accepts inputs of fixed length, we show that FMint-SDE can be readily extended to long simulations through the proposed roll-out scheme.